heywoodlh/heywoodlh.io/_posts/2021-07-14-Rooted-Android-Remote-Adb.md

 layout: post
 published: true
 permalink: rooted-android-remote-adb
-tags: all, android, linux, ssh, adb
+tags: [ android, linux, ssh, adb ]
 ---

 This post will just contain some quick snippets on how I connect to my rooted Android phone with ADB.
 This post assumes that your Android phone is already rooted.